LIMUNIMI/deconvolution/README.md

 optional post-processing stage (noise gate) to reduce residual background noise in silent/decay portions of the signal.

-Developed as part of a bachelor's thesis in Music Informatics.
+Developed as part of a bachelor's thesis in Music Informatics(L-31).

 ## What it does